 If required or relevant to the manner in which you are making payment, all payments on or related to housing charges should be made payable to: UCF Housing & Residence Life.

-If the transaction has a memo line, please add the student's last name, PID, term and type of payment; i.e., "Smith, 1234576, Fall 2013 Housing payment."
+Please include on the check the student’s last name, PID, term and type of payment; i.e., “Smith, 1234576, Fall 2019 Housing payment.”
 This will expedite processing and posting to the correct student account and line item.

 Due dates for “housing charges covered by anticipated financial aid in excess of tuition and tuition related fees” are automatically deferred until the financial aid is received or the mid-point of the semester.
 Deferrals are calculated and granted automatically, and do not have to be requested.

 Anticipated financial aid must appear on the student account in order to be considered, so third party payors (529 plans, vocational rehabilitation, GI Bill) are not considered anticipated financial aid.

 Generally, financial aid pays tuition and tuition related fees first.
 [Note: The only exception is for financial aid that is restricted in use (i.e. Florida Prepaid Dormitory Plan benefits must be applied to housing first, because Florida Prepaid requires the aid be used for housing first)].
 Once tuition and tuition related fees are paid in full, any remaining financial aid is applied to other outstanding charges for the semester, including housing charges.

 If all housing charges will be covered by anticipated financial aid in excess of tuition and tuition related fees, no action needs to be taken by the student.

 Late fees are also automatically deferred for the following housing accounts:

 Beneficiaries of Florida Prepaid Dormitory Plans that will be used to pay some or all housing charges for the semester

 Students who anticipate using any of the following to pay their housing fees should contact Housing to request additional extensions to late fees: